matsengrp/larch/README.md

 ## Installation

-### Install from conda
+### Install via conda

-To install from conda, use the following:
+To install via conda, it is available on the `matsengrp` channel:

 ```shell
 conda install -c matsengrp larch-phylo